cg-tuwien/Auto-Vk-Toolkit/README.md

 ## CMake
 _Gears-Vk_ also supports building with CMake on Linux (*gcc*) and Windows (*MSVC*).
-The preferred way of building *Gears-Vk* on Windows is still to use Visual Studio, since currently only release builds are supported with MSVC.

 There are currently no pre-built binaries of *Gears-Vk*'s dependencies for Linux included in the repository, so they are built alongside *Gears-Vk* the first time you build it.
 On Windows pre-built binaries of dependencies are included and used when building *Gears-Vk*.
-By default, only release builds of dependencies are used.
+The preferred way of building *Gears-Vk* on Windows is still to use Visual Studio, since currently DLLs are not copied to the same location as the executable.

 You can configure the build process by setting the following options: